Register today and let DEET help to find a job

 Position: Customer Service Associate

-Candidates have to sell and deal with the customers in the KS Bakers outlets
+Candidates have to sell and deal with the customers in KS Bakers outlets

 Location: Hyderabad